-This, working, definition, may be proved more practical, for using strategy in a more broad spectrum of reference in our everyday activities.
-And this definition, has the extra advantage of clears up and sums up the concept of tactics (via it explicit reference in the concept of intentional activities).
+This working definition may be proved more practical, for using strategy in a more broad spectrum of reference in our everyday activities.
+And this definition has the extra advantage of clears up and sums up the concept of tactics (via its explicit reference to the concept of intentional activities).

 Before though we use, indirect reference on what tactics) is (or is not!!!) we should give a more clear frame of reference, in order to avoid the confusion between strategy and tactics.

-Thus we should define tactics (as we define (strategy) in a practical way, that would help us in its habitual implementation and everyday usage.
+Thus, we should define tactics (as we have defined strategy) in a practical way, that would help us in its habitual implementation and everyday usage.

 Why?
-Because the employment of specific and appropriate to a situation, tactics may enhance the quality of our effort towards our strategic goals and facilitate our long-run objectives.
+Because the employment of a specific and appropriate to a situation tactic may enhance the quality of our effort towards our strategic goals and facilitate our long-run objectives.

 The basic elements of a tactic are:

-- It is intended and planed for achieving the intended result
+- It is intended and planned for achieving the intended result, and

 - Has a specific course of action for achieving the required result